AdobeDocs/commerce-webapi/src/pages/rest/asynchronous-web-endpoints.md

 <Vars.sitedatavarce/> and <Vars.sitedatavaree/> installations support asynchronous web endpoints.

-The [REST API documentation](/rest/) provides a list of all current synchronous Magento API routes.
+The [REST API documentation](/rest/) provides a list of all current synchronous Commerce API routes.

 The response of an asynchronous request contains the following fields: